Les Préaux

 Les Préaux ([le pʁeo]) is a commune in the Eure department and Normandy region of France.

+Geography

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.

 History

 Several archaeological discoveries carried out on the territory of the commune testify to a human presence since the Neolithic period.
 Polished axes were brought to light in the nineteenth century.
 On the plateau of Mont-les-Mares, a Gallo-Roman villa was discovered near the old route traced at the beginning of our era called "Perrey Road".

 Middle Ages

 During the High Middle Ages, the topographic features of the valley provided favorable conditions for the foundation of a first abbey, located on the site of the current town hall.
 This pre-Roman abbey was mentioned in 833 by the Abbé Anségise de Fontenelle.

 During the Scandinavian migrations, the monastery was destroyed but not forgotten.
 In 1033–1034, Onfroy de Vieilles mentioned the presence of the old abbey in the founding charter of the Abbey of Saint-Pierre de Préaux, which was then built on the same site.
 On this occasion, Préaux is mentioned for the first time in a text in its Latin form Pratellum ("pasture").

 In 1050–1051, Onfroy de Vieilles, following the wish of his wife Albérade, founded a second abbey for women, Abbey Saint-Léger, located downstream, which saw 37 abbesses succeed.

 The foundation of these two abbeys is of considerable importance for the Préaux territory and the entire region.
 The charters of the abbeys and lords illustrate the many donations in land and in nature which are provided abbeys.
 Saint Peter's Abbey became an influential player in the region and oversaw the construction of parish churches.
 At the end of the 11th century, Saint-Pierre de Préaux was thus at the origin of the parish church Saint-Germain de Pont-Audemer.
 At the beginning of the 12th century, an abbot himself built a church at Saint-Samson.

 In the immediate vicinity of the abbeys, on the territory of the present commune of Préaux, two parishes were created: the parish of Notre-Dame linked to Saint-Pierre, and the Saint-Michel parish associated with Saint-Léger.
 Parish churches are created to host mass for laypeople who come to work and live near the abbey.